dustin10/VichUploaderBundle/Resources/doc/index.md

 **Note**:

 > If you are using Gaufrette to abstract from the filesystem the name returned
-> will be used as a guafrette filesystem ID and not as a proper path.
+> will be used as a gaufrette filesystem ID and not as a proper path.

 ## Generating URLs